Hurry! 50+ major Cyber Monday tech deals on Apple, Fitbit and more are going fast

 Apple iPad 10.2-Inch

-Know someone who has an iPad on their gift list?
-Well, they're in luck because Best Buy and other retailers are currently marking down this model, which features a 10.2-inch Retina display, stereo speakers and wide front and back cameras.
+Most of us know someone who has an iPad on their gift list.
+Luckily, Best Buy and other retailers are currently marking down this model, which features a 10.2-inch Retina display, stereo speakers and wide front and back cameras.

 AirPods Max Cyber Monday sales